HelbertAguiar/basic_git_and_github/README.md

 	git diff --staged
 	git show [commit]

+## Cherry Pick Commits

+Need a feature introduced in a commit in another branch, but the branch is not ready to be merged yet?
+No, you don’t have to take the 500-year long nap till the branch is merged!

+You can just Cherry Pick the commits you require

+	git cherry-pick -x <commit hash>
+	git cherry-pick <commit hash>

+## Desfazer commits deletados

+	git reflog show HEAD
+	git reflog
+	git reset --hard <commit hash>

+NOTE: If you have any local modifications, the command will destroy it as well, so it would be wise to use the stash before resetting

+## Inicializando repositorio no Github

-## …or create a new repository on the command line
+### …or create a new repository on the command line
 	echo "# logging" >> README.md
 	git init
 	git add README.md